 Extreme events intensified by climate change, especially floods and droughts, can have devastating consequences for sanitation infrastructure (see Box 2 for examples).
+This situation is aggravated by long-term effects such as sea level rise.
 The damage can often take years to repair, during which time sanitation services will be interrupted.
 Droughts and water shortages can also affect the functioning of different components of sanitation systems, such as treatment.
 Waterborne sanitation systems will stop functioning if water supply is interrupted.
 When toilets and sanitation systems are not flood-proofed, pathogens from excreta and other pollutants in wastewater can easily leak out during floods and contaminate water sources.
 As a result, waterborne diseases can affect entire neighbourhoods and downstream communities.
 A systematic literature review showed a significant increase in diarrheal disease following heavy rainfall and flooding event and also correlations between ambient temperature and diarrheal diseases (Levi et al. 2016).
-Thus, despite the trend of declining diarrheal diseases burden globally, climate change has the potential to slow progress in reducing the burden of diarrheal diseases, especially linked to inadequate water and sanitation conditions.
+Thus, despite the trend of declining diarrheal disease burden globally, climate change has the potential to slow progress in reducing the burden of diarrheal diseases, especially linked to inadequate water and sanitation conditions.